-The Electronics and Communication Engineering curriculum is geared towards providing the student with a strong foundation in the discipline, an exposure to and understanding of the wide-ranging applications of this technology, the skills of analysis and design for engineering new systems, and the competencies that will enable them to think out of the box and innovate, to address new and challenging problems.
-In order to earn a B. Tech. degree in Electronics and Communication Engineering, a student should earn a minimum of 157 credits in the course of their study.
+The Electronics and Communication Engineering curriculum is geared towards providing the student with a strong foundation in the discipline, and exposure to and understanding of the wide-ranging applications of this technology, the skills of analysis and design for engineering new systems, and the competencies that will enable them to think out of the box and innovate, to address new and challenging problems.
+In order to earn a BTech degree in Electronics and Communication Engineering, a student should earn a minimum of 157 credits in the course of their study.
 The credit requirements for their program of study is comprised of 4 parts:

-One credit corresponds to one hour of lecture, or 2 hours of recitation, or 2 hours of lab work.
+One credit corresponds to one hour of lecture, 2 hours of recitation, or 2 hours of lab work.
 Typically, one credit translates to 3 hours of work per week for a student as a combination of in-class and out-of-class engagement with the course work.
 In-class work corresponds to time spent in lecture, recitation, and discussion sessions.
 Out-of-class student work includes homework assignments, project work, independent or group study, or other work relating to the course.

 General Education Requirements (GER)

 The General Education Requirements consist of courses in Humanities and Social Sciences that are aimed at developing communication skills, both oral and written; understanding human cultures, past and present; gaining awareness of concepts, ideas, and systems of thought that underlie human activities; understanding the social, political, and economic framework of societies; and understanding the impact of science and technology on society.
 Courses pertaining to communication skills, law and ethics, and the relationship between science, technology and society are required of every student.

 Science and Engineering Requirements (SER)